sanger-pathogens/seroba/README.md

 # SeroBA
 SeroBA is a k-mer based Pipeline to identify the Serotype from Illumina NGS reads for given references.
-You can use SeroBA to download references from (https://github.com/phe-bioinformatics/PneumoCaT) to do identify the capsular type of S.pneumoniae.
+You can use SeroBA to download references from (https://github.com/phe-bioinformatics/PneumoCaT) to do identify the capsular type of Streptococcus pneumoniae.
 ## Usage
 ```
 usage: seroba  getPneumocat out_dir